IBM/system-security-research-updates/_posts/2021-07-20-insecurity-elgamal-pt1.md

 3. The sender's library uses **short ephemeral exponents** *y*.

-After computing the discrete log *y* as previously sketched, recovering the plain text message is an easy exercise.
+After computing the discrete log *y* as previously sketched, recovering the plaintext message is an easy exercise.

 Looking at [Table 1](#bingo) we see that two libraries, Libgcrypt and Crypto++, can play the role of the sender, and that two types of